upwaveHQ/API-Doc/source/includes/_updatecard.md

 ### Watching a Card

-A User, when on a watch list to a Card, will be notified on important changes on that Card.
+When watching a Card a User will be subscribed to notifications for that Card.
-A User will automatically be added to the watch list when..

-1. the user is assigned a Card,
+There are multiple ways to subscribe:

+1. click the "Watch card" function in the UI
+2. update the Card via API with *{"watch": true}*
+1. create a Card and you are automatically subscribed
+2. create a Comment and you are automatically subscribed
+3. edit a Comment and you are automatically subscribed
-2. the user is mentioned in a Comment on a Card
+4. mentioning someone in a Comment will subscribe them
-3. the user choose to watch the Card
+5. assigning someone to a Card will subscribe them
+6. assigning someone to a TaskListItem will subscribe them

-The only way to unwatch a Card is to update the Card with *{"watch": false}* This is also the mechanism for how to manually add oneselves to the watch list.
+The only way to unwatch a Card is to update the Card with *{"watch": false}* or use the UI function"Unwatch card".